 If you need to run the speaker cable through the walls or ceiling of your home, you should purchase a special cable designed for in-wall use, like the Monster CL1 Pro 14-2/500, 14-Gauge 2-Conductor In-Wall Speaker Cable.
 These will be UL-rated speakers rated CL1 (class 1) or CL2 (class 2).

 This rating means they are among the best speaker cables and have been approved by Underwriters Laboratories.
 The cables must pass tests to meet all fire safety standards to obtain this rating.
 Since this will be in your home’s wall and ceiling, you should use this cable to protect your home and your family.

 Cables for Underground Installation

-Before you purchase cables to connect your speakers, you will need to measure the area and see how much cable you will need.
-Make sure to measure along the walls or ceiling and around the corners if necessary.
-You want to try to keep the amount of wiring you need to a minimum because a longer cable can directly affect the quality of your speakers.
-If you think your will require more than 100 feet of speaker cable, try to rethink your design and see if there is a way you can run your wire that requires less cable.
-This will help you get the best speaker cables for you system.[table “1” not found /]
+Before purchasing cables to connect your speakers, you must measure the area and see how much cable you need.
+Measure along the walls or ceiling and around the corners if necessary.
+You want to keep the wiring you need to a minimum because a longer cable can directly affect the quality of your speakers.
+If you think you will require more than 100 feet of speaker cable, try to rethink your design and see if there is a way you can run your wire that requires less cable.
+This will help you get the best speaker cables for your system.

 Selecting the Best Speaker Cable Conclusion